HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 ### Task Based Transaction Scenarios

 Following the guidance in this guide and HRex, Getting clinical data from the Provider is typically a two to five step process for the Payer.
 The following example transactions show 2 scenarios using task based exchanges to get clinical data from an EHR.
-Additional examples are provided in the following sections which document other implementation considerations
+Additional examples are provided in the following sections and illustrate other implementation considerations.

 #### Scenario 1